Danville Schools

-Danville Schools is a school district located in Danville, Kentucky.
+Danville Independent Schools is a school district located in Danville, Kentucky.
 The district includes most of the boundaries of the city of Danville, about 15 sqmi in size.
-It comprises a primary school, intermediate school, one middle school, and one high school and provides educational programs for about 1850 students.
+It comprises a primary school, intermediate school, one middle school, and one high school and provides educational programs for about 1,850 students.

 The district employs around 350 professional and support staff, of which over 130 are teaching staff.
 It operates with a budget over $20,000,000.
 Taxes and other local revenues account for approximately 70% of the budget.